All-electric Volkswagen ID.Polo revealed with 282-mile range

 2026 Volkswagen ID.Polo prices and release date

-No firm release date has been announced, but we can expect to see the production Volkswagen ID.Polo next year.
-The disguised car you see here will go on display at the Munich Motor Show this month.
+No firm release date has been announced, but we can expect to see the Volkswagen ID.Polo on sale by the end of 2026.
 While exact prices haven’t been confirmed, VW has previously said that it aims to start the range at around £22,000.
+In Europe, it start at 24,995 Euros, which is around £21,650.

 2026 Volkswagen ID.Polo styling, interior and technology

-The look of the new VW ID.Polo is taken directly from the VW ID.2all concept car, with a short sloping bonnet, and sleek headlight a la Volkswagen ID.7.
+The look of the new VW ID.Polo is taken directly from the VW ID.2all concept car, with a short sloping bonnet, and sleek headlights a la Volkswagen ID.7.
+A smiley-shaped bumper adds to the friendly look of the front end.
 There are hidden rear door handles, a full-width rear light bar and illuminated rear badge and an integrated roof spoiler.
+Matrix LED headlights are available, although it's not yet been revealed on which trim levels they'll be included.

-The VW ID.Polo GTI follows the now-traditional styling exercise used for decades by VW on its petrol-powered GTIs.
-The bodywork has been beefed up, the stance lowered with sportier suspension, and some eye-catching alloy wheels added.
+The VW ID.Polo GTI will follow the now-traditional styling exercise used for decades by VW on its petrol-powered GTIs.
+The bodywork will be beefed up, the stance lowered with sportier suspension and some eye-catching alloy wheels added.

 2026 Volkswagen ID.Polo performance and range

-Power outputs will vary by model and haven’t been confirmed, although VW has said that the GTI model will have 226PS.
+Power outputs will vary by model and three have so far been announced – 116PS and 135PS with the smaller battery, and 211PS with the larger battery.
+VW has previously said that the GTI model will have 226PS.

 Will there be a petrol version of the ID.Polo?